modernagedigital/alanbrowndesign/README.md

 - 👋 Hi, I’m @alanbrowndesign
-- 👀 I’m a UI Designer and Developer, interested in Design Systems and coding with CSS, JS, React and Vue
+- 👀 I’m a Digital Product Designer and Developer, interested in Design Systems and coding with CSS, JS, React
-- 🌱 I’m currently learning Next.js, Emotion JS, Framer, Framer Motion
 - 💞️ I’m looking to collaborate on Design Systems or anything interesting
 - 📫 How to reach me:
-  - 🐦 Twitter: @alanbrowndesign
   - 🌍 Web: alanbrown.design
-  - 📨 Email: alan@alanbrown.design